yuhueilee/github-repo-web/README.md

 ## Project Structure

 There are two main components used in the `App.js`, which are `Repos.js` and `Repo.js`.
+Files related to components are placed under the `components` directory.
 The functionalities of those are described as follow.

 *  `Repos.js`: Display the first 10 repositories of a `user` in a scrollable view.
 The web page will automatically load the next 10 reposities when scrolling to the end until no more data is retrieved.
 *  `Repo.js`: Display the details of the repositry of a `user`.
 The web page is accessible by clicking on one of the repositries displayed in `Repos.js`.